pushkarmutha/PySurv/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Disclaimer
+This code is still in the initial stages and may contain bugs.
 I make no guarantees for the accuracy of this code.
+By using this code, you agree to take full responsibility for any issues or inaccuracies that may arise.